SupeRuier/awesome-active-learning/AL_problem.md

 # Taxonomy

-In this section, we summarize AL works into the following dimensions.
-Each dimension is an assumption of the research problem.
-We wouldn't consider all these dimensions all at once but select the basic problem settings.
-The first four dimensions are the foundations of current AL works.
-With these foundations, AL would be extend to several extension dimensions and some other combinations.

-**Explanation for each dimension:**
+In this basic problem settings, we only consider two dimensions in our taxonomy:

-- Scenarios/Problem Settings:
+- Scenarios:
   The way AL is basing on.
   It decides how the data reveal and how to get the instance to query.
   - Pool based: select instance from a pre-collected data pools to annotate.
   - Stream based: decide wether to annotate the coming instance in a data stream.
   - Query synthesis: the queried instances are synthesized by the algorithm.
-- Task:
+- Task: We are going to accomplish.
   - Classification
   - Regression

-We address that the first two dimensions are the most basic.
 According to scenarios and tasks, almost all the AL works could be divided into the following sub-problem settings.

 |                | Pool-based                     | Stream-based         | Query synthesis |